© 2017 Peppermint Stick Learning Company Inc. All rights reserved.

 A: We have enjoyed attending a number of home school conferences since 2008.
 Presently, we have chosen to step back from the travelling aspect of our business for this “season” of our lives and therefore, will not generally be attending future conferences for now.
 The reason for not attending conferences as vendors includes the difficulty of travel to such since we live in Central Ontario, too far from any of them for an easy trip.
 Our current responsibilities include caring for a number of children (baby to senior high) plus Joy’s elderly parents who now live with us, and finishing the construction of our house/property.
 For this season of life, we need to have a business that works “close to home”.
 We continue to sell across Canada and a growing percentage of sales are out-of-province.
 Although Joy has presented seminars about homeschooling, for now, this aspect has also been set aside for the same reasons as mentioned.
 Some past seminar handouts/teaching tips are available by e-mailing her.

-If you are in the local area or expect to be for vacation… Our new location provides a greater opportunity to hold occasional “in-person sales” in our community in the future, perhaps beginning this year or next.
-Join our mailing list if you want to know when/where.
+If you are in the local area or expect to be for vacation… Our new location provides a greater opportunity to hold occasional “in-person sales” in our community.
+Join our e-mail list if you want to be notified when/where to see our products.
 (Please understand though, that Peppermint Stick Learning Company is still primarily a “home-based mail order business” and is not a retail store with regular hours.)

 · Our focus will remain Canadian for Canadians, offering useful and meaningful lessons that are fun to teach and learn.
 Because we desire to bring honour to God in our product choices, we preview both secular and “Christian” resources for truthfulness and appropriateness for education that meets or exceeds Canadian standards; we search for the most helpful materials from various suppliers rather than offering a smorgasbord of anything available from them.
 We also aim for offering unique products that are different from most other educational supply companies or stores.
 These points will continue to strongly shape our business across Canada.